swarmfarm/GeoJSON-Validation/README.md

 ### isPoint(geoJSON, callback)
 Checks if an object is a [Point](http://geojson.org/geojson-spec.html#point)

+### isMultiPointCoor(array, callback)
+Checks an array can be interperted as coordinates for a MultiPoint

 ### isMultiPoint(geoJSON, callback)
 Checks if an object is a [MultiPoint](http://geojson.org/geojson-spec.html#multipoint)

+### isLineStringCoor(array, callback)
+Checks if an array can be interperted as coordinates for a LineString

 ### isLineString(geoJSON, callback)
 Checks if an object is a [Line String](http://geojson.org/geojson-spec.html#linestring)

+### isMultiLineStringCoor(array, callback)
+Checks if an array can be interperted as coordinates for a MultiLineString

 ### isMultiLineString(geoJSON, callback)
 Checks if an object is a [MultiLine String](http://geojson.org/geojson-spec.html#multilinestring)

+### isPolygonCoor(array, callback)
+Checks an array can be interperted as coordinates for a Polygon

 ### isPolygon(geoJSON, callback)
 Checks if an object is a [Polygon](http://geojson.org/geojson-spec.html#polygon)

+### isMultiPolygonCoor(array, callback)
+Checks if an array can be interperted as coordinates for a MultiPolygon

 ### isMultiPolygon(geoJSON, callback)
 Checks if an object is a [MultiPolygon](http://geojson.org/geojson-spec.html#multipolygon)